 Pawel Skrzypek was awarded several prizes for his outstanding pedagogical and artistic achievements, including two Awards of the Polish Ministry of Culture and National Heritage (1998 and 2008), three Awards of the Artistic Education Centre, the Cross of Merit as well as the Medal for Merit to Culture – Gloria Artis (2017).

 Commenced learning to play the piano in the age of five, initially working with Zdzislaw Tanewski, subsequently with Adam Podrez.
 Has graduated from the Karol Szymanowski Academy of Music in Katowice in piano class of Prof. Czeslaw Stanczyk and chamber music class of Prof. Maria Szwajger-Kulakowska.
 Afterwards has mastered his piano skills within postgraduate piano studies with Prof. Alicja Paleta-Bugaj at the Fryderyk Chopin Academy of Music in Warsaw.
 Has also graduated from Postgraduate Studies of Foreign and International Service at the Faculty of Law and Administration of the Adam Mickiewicz University in Poznań, Poland.

-In recognition of his piano skills and contribution to the popularization of Chopin’s music in Siberia, received the highest honorary title, accessible for foreigners in Russia – Visiting Professor of the National Research Tomsk State University.
+In recognition of his piano skills and contribution to the popularization of Chopin’s music in Siberia received title of Honorary Professor of the National Research Tomsk State University.

 Przemyslaw Lechowski is laureate of Polish and international piano competitions.
 Has performed in Poland, France, Russia, Germany, Norway, Italy, Lithuania, Czech Republic, Romania, China, Indonesia and Lebanon – overall performing more than two thousand times.